 - Better Peripheral Vision – You have much better peripheral vision wearing contact lenses compared to glasses.
 This is good for anyone that is playing a sport that wants their entire field of vision in focus.

 - No Fogging Up – Glasses tend to fog up if you start moving around too much and get your body temperature elevated.
-I have tried multiple different anti-fog sprays and paste and they only reduce it a bit but it still fogs up.
+There are anti-fog sprays and pastes available out there that temporarily remove the fog, but you don’t have to worry about that with contact lenses.

 - You Can Wear Non-Prescription Sunglasses – This one is a big one for me, with the way my prescription was, if I were to get bigger frames my lenses would be really thick, which causes more distortion on the edges.
 Therefore I always had to go with smaller frames even when I wanted prescription sunglasses.
 Wearing contacts eliminates that problem and you can wear non-prescription sunglasses if you wanted to.